mmig/mmir-plugin-speech-nuance/README.md

 </widget>
 ```

-NOTE: currently, for **iOS** the credentials have to be "manually" inserted into the Credentials class at

-    /src/ios/de/nuancespeechplugin/Credentials.m

 #### Android Dragon Mobile SDK files

 the decompressed resources for the Android SDK should contain a directory `/libs`